 - Tilt the bottle to let the teat filled with milk when bottle feeding.
 This will avoid your baby swallowing too much air.

 - Burp your baby half way during feeding or when baby has finished suckling one of your breasts.

 - Burp your baby until he has burped.
 However, babies do not burp all the time.
 In that case, you can continue to feed your baby after a few minutes of burping.

 - Hold your baby upright for about 20-30 minutes after burping before putting him down.
-If you need to put down your baby to sleep right away, you may raise the baby’s head and upper trunk slightly by putting extra towels or pillows under the mattress.
 Don’t put a pillow directly under your baby’s head to avoid the risk of suffocation.

 The difference between spitting up and vomiting

 - Burp your baby after feeding or half way through feeding can reduce spitting up.

 - Although breastfed babies are less likely to spit up than bottle-fed babies, they still need to be burped.

 - Hiccups are caused by sudden involuntary contractions of baby’s diaphragm